 Broods’ Georgia Nott Talks The Venus Project

-In response to a lack of female representation on stage and in the studio, Georgia Nott – which most people will know as part of the New Zealand music duo Broods – has released The Venus Project Vol 1, a full LP with an all-female crew.
+In response to a lack of female representation on stage and in the studio, Georgia Nott – who most people will know as part of the New Zealand music duo Broods – has released The Venus Project Vol 1, a full LP with an all-female crew.
 Taylor Weatherby reports for Billboard.

 “I wanted to celebrate women that are making it happen for themselves in hopes that it would show that there is a place here in the industry for any woman or girl aspiring to be a part of it,” said Nott, 23.